Dineshraja62005/org-management-service/readme.md

 ### 4️⃣ Start MongoDB

-Ensure MongoDB is running locally:
+Ensure MongoDB is running locally on:

 ```
 mongodb://127.0.0.1:27017
 ```